cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/update-deployment.md

 aliases: /manager/update-deployment/
 ---

-With Cloudify, you can update a deployment.
+With {{< param product_name >}}, you can update a deployment.
 For example, if you have a sizable, complex deployment of webservers and databases, and you need to add a new type of database that must be connected to some of the existing webservers, you would update your deployment. _Updating_ a deployment means that, instead of creating a new deployment from a blueprint to add the new nodes, you add and connect them in your existing deployment, while retaining the state of your current settings.

 * A _deployment update blueprint_ is a blueprint that contains the requested state of the deployment after the update.
 It is a normal and valid blueprint, that can be used to create new deployments as well, like any other blueprint on the manager.
 Since version 4.4, the blueprint is not uploaded specifically for the update, like in older versions.
 Instead, a blueprint that is already on the manager is used (passed by blueprint id).
 * A _step_ is a logical concept that represents a single change in a deployment update.
   There are three different types of steps, _add_, _remove_, and _modify_.
 The scope of a step is determined by its most top-level change.
 For example, if a node is added that also contains a new relationship, this is an 'add node' step, not an 'add relationship' step.
 Similarly, if a node's property is modified, it is not a 'modify node' step, but a 'modify property' step.
 A list of all possible steps is located [here]({{< relref "working_with/manager/update-deployment.md#what-can-be-updated-as-a-part-of-a-deployment-update" >}}).
-* After you apply a deployment update, its composite steps are only accessible using the Cloudify REST API.
+* After you apply a deployment update, its composite steps are only accessible using the {{< param product_name >}} REST API.

 ## Describing a Deployment Update
-The contents of the deployment update must be described in a [yaml blueprint file]({{< relref "developer/blueprints/_index.md" >}}), just as any with application in Cloudify (note that the blueprint represent the desired state of the deployment after the update).
+The contents of the deployment update must be described in a [yaml blueprint file]({{< relref "developer/blueprints/_index.md" >}}), just as any with application in {{< param product_name >}} (note that the blueprint represent the desired state of the deployment after the update).
 Using the example described in the introduction, the updated application blueprint would include a new database type, some new node templates of the new database type, and some new relationships that represent how these new nodes connect to the existing architecture.

 ## Deployment Update Flow
 Like any other workflow, the built-in `update` workflow must be a part of the deployment update blueprint in order to update a deployment using it.
 The recommended way of achieving this is to import `types.yaml` (v.3.4, or later) to your blueprint.